PelinAvramoglu/stresslevelanalysis/README.md

 Throughout the 30-day tracking period, data was collected using the following methods:

 - **Study Time:** Recorded manually based on the amount of time spent studying each day.
-- **Stress Levels:** Self-reported using a stress scale (1-10) before and after each study session.
+- **Stress Levels:** Self-reported using Samsung Health Monitor app before and after each study session.
-- **Sleep Duration:** The number of hours slept each night was manually tracked.
+- **Sleep Duration:** The number of hours slept each night was tracked using the Samsung Health app, ensuring accurate and consistent data collection.
 - **Days Until Exam:** The number of days remaining until the next exam was calculated and recorded each day.